tsafin/doc/doc/1.9/reference/reference_lua/fio.rst

                          * O_WRONLY (write only), or
                          * O_RDWR (either read or write).

+                         Some of these flags are not available on non-Linux operating systems.

     :param number mode: Mode bits can be passed as a number or as string constants, for example ``S_IWUSR``.
 Mode bits
                         are significant if flags include ``O_CREAT`` or